 Try everything on the menu … twice

 Not only are local restaurants cheaper and the experiences you’ll have eating there more amazing, but the food is fantastic and for many visitors, it’s the number one attraction.
-Therefore try everything on the menu and be as adventurous as possible, and if you don’t find a particular dish to your liking, which is unlikely, it’s generally cheap enough to push it aside and try something else.Travel Tips
+Therefore try everything on the menu and be as adventurous as possible.
+If you don’t find a particular dish to your liking, which is unlikely.
+It’s generally cheap enough to push it aside and try something else.Travel Tips